Health

 1. 1Shares the ENEOS Group’s health management policy, confirms the initiatives of each company, and monitors the progress of the initiatives.

-2. 2The Health Management Center consists of industrial physicians (three psychiatrists as well as cardiology, gastroenterology, and neurology), nurses, and public health nurses.
+2. 2The Health Management Center consists of industrial physicians (three psychiatrists and three internal medicine physicians) and public health nurses.

 Material Issues, Plans and Results